 - Learning about a diverse range of customer interaction roles across industries.

 - Assessing their own professional skills, aptitudes and preferences and how to identify customer interaction roles in alignment with those skills.

-- Participating in training on informational interviews and conducting a minimum of ten interviews.
+- Participating in training on informational interviews.

 - Learning about specific assistive technology skills needed for specific jobs.